PRINCETON YOUTH HOCKEY ASSOCIATION TIGER CUB PROGRAM 2020-2021 SEASON

 Exclusive to our Tiger Cubs is the power skating instruction included at each practice session.
 This skating instruction will enable all those to work on their skating skills to they develop to their highest potential.

-Please click the REGISTER ONLINE button which can be found on the left side menu of our website homepage and follow the prompts.
+Please click the REGISTER ONLINE button which can be found on the right side menu of our website homepage and follow the prompts.
 We hope you will join us for some fun hockey this season!

 All players need to be in full hockey equipment.
 We have arranged for special package pricing at Pro Shop in the rink at ProSkate in Monmouth Junction.